Next Level Podcast with Host Tavis Piattoly, MS, RD, LD

-Eating Disorders in Athletes are on the rise.
+Eating disorders in athletes are on the rise.
+In this Next Level Podcast, Allison Mankowski, MPH, RD breaks down eating disorders in athletes and how to recognize, intervene and prevent eating disorders in athletes.
 Allison breaks it down so others can understand this complicated disorder.
 Allison is a life-long athlete and sports enthusiast.
 She was an all-state track and field athlete and competitive cheerleader prior to attending the University of Michigan, where she was a four-year member and senior captain of the cheerleading team.
 Her experience in and love of athletics led her to pursue her bachelors degree in Movement Science from the School of Kinesiology and then to continue on to get her master’s degree in Human Nutrition from the University of Michigan’s School of Public Health, with the goal of helping other athletes through sports nutrition.
 She has continued her involvement in athletics by training and competing as a CrossFit athlete and has also run two half marathons, numerous 5K and 10K’s, a triathlon and multiple adventure races.

 Allison brings important experience to the topic of eating disorders in athletes, not just as a former athlete and current professional in the field of sports nutrition, but also as a successful cheerleading coach at the high school level for the past 10 years.
 This gives her the personal perspective of being on the front line, coaching and working with young athletes every day.
 She has spoken at numerous coaching conferences on the unique aspects of Eating Disorders in Athletes, helping coaches, administrators and trainers to understand their role in promoting healthy athletes and helping those athletes who may be struggling with this issue.